Seven Tips Maintain That Mane!

 Of course, you are probably bound to take your wig off once you are settled in at the end of the day, but it is more important to go a few days where you don't wear it at all.
 If it's a long weekend or you just don't want to go out, try to wear your natural hair out for a while.

 Our scalp and hair need as much air and oxygen it can get to flourish!

-For our hair to grow and remain healthy, we can’t keep it hidden and tucked away for the most part throughout our day.
-The longer your hair is left without air that sour smell can develop and cause unwanted dandruff to appear as well.
+For our hair to grow and remain healthy, we can't keep it hidden and tucked away for the most part throughout our day.
+The longer your hair is left without air, a sour smell can develop and cause unwanted dandruff to appear as well.